sarahli-mp3/outfit-generator/README.md

 ## 🧠 What It Is

 A cozy Windows 98-inspired desktop app that lets you choose tops and bottoms, upload your own clothes, and see AI-generated outfit previews.

+Features:
+- You can customize outfits with a nano banana prompt that will generate an outfit for a particular occasion

 ---